 Many characters in Injustice: Gods Among Us do this for their victory pose.
 The Flash lifts his defeated opponent up with a whirlwind and uppercuts them off screen, Ares skewers the loser with a flurry of swords, Black Adam puts a foot on their chest and electrocutes them, the Joker douses them in gasoline and tosses a lit match on them, and Harley Quinn literally kicks them while they're down.

 In Shin Megami Tensei: Persona, All Out Attack functions like this.
 A viable tactic for both the player characters and the monsters they fight, when all opposing units are weakened by hitting their elemental weakness or ailing them with status effects, the entire party can gang-up an extra Almighty-elemental hit on the downed opponents without a mean to defend against.
+The same mechanic is used in Shin Megami Tensei: Strange Journey.

 In Warframe, enemies will knock you down and gladly continue wailing on you.
 You can return the favour.